ahmnouira/opencv-projects/README.md

-# OpenCv
+# OpenCV

-OpenCv Get Started
+OpenCV examples:

 * simple_streaming
 * record video and save it to a file